douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * enteni - to contain
 * enterigi - to bury
 * ento - entity
+* entrepreni - to undertake
 * entrepreno - enterprise
 * entute - in total
+* enŝovi - to insert, to slide in
 * epilepsiulo - epileptic
 * episkopo - bishop
 * epistemologio - epistemology